DONATE

 In this context, we are interested in intelligent chemical instruments for the detection of gases, volatile compounds, and smells.
 These systems can be based on an array of nonspecific chemical sensors with a pattern recognition engine, taking inspiration from the olfactory system.
 Some spectrometries, e.g. Ion Mobility Spectrometry, are capable of very fast analysis with good detection limits but poor selectivity.
 These technologies have been proposed for the fast determination of the volatolome (volatile fraction of the metabolome), instead of the reference technique of gas chromatography – mass spectrometry.

-1. Development of drones and terrestrial robots with bioinspired machine olfaction capabilities for gas source localization and mapping.
-Our results have shown that nanodrones with proper signal processing are able to locate sources in indoor scenarios particularly for chemical sources located above the drone.
+1. Development of drones with machine olfaction capabilities for gas source localization and mapping.
+Our results have shown that nanodrones with proper signal processing can locate sources in indoor scenarios, particularly for chemical sources located above the drone.

 Staff